Kristina01111000/Drws_site/README.md

 Make joining part of the 30 day challenge? or just have them join mailing list?

 rethink the whole site? do we need teh great outdoors section>?

+He got the final proof of his book to a printer!
+Look into how to sell the file of his ebook + format the illustrations Flip the arrow so it points at the list
+Have the join page be just about the challenge and have a drop down menu page to explain the scorecard + how to use it + link, make a screenshot of the scorecard with some numbers and put it on the page + make it link to it, email list/ youtube channel, Add a monthly total for each element
+Put the daily totals at the bottom of the element, not the top He will send me the page for join